 \tao{As shown in Fig.~\ref{fig:RGAM}, our RGAM aims to fuse the extracted reflection features and features extracted from no-flash and flash images.
 Thus, \hh{to \tao{fully} explore the two \tao{kinds of} features}, we adopt dual cross-attention branches to independently search for reflection features ($\mathbf{F_{\text{refle}}}$) from the concatenated feature ($\mathbf{F_{\text{glass}}}$) of $\mathbf{F_{\text{no-flash}}}$ and $\mathbf{F_{\text{flash}}}$, and the concatenated features ($\mathbf{F_{\text{glass}}}$) from the reflection features ($\mathbf{F_{\text{refle}}}$).
 In this way, two attention maps named $\mathbf{M_{\text{refle}}}$ and $\mathbf{M_\text{glass}}$ can be obtained.}

-Reflections \tao{can} appear on \tao{various smooth surfaces,} and \tao{some glass-like regions have \taore{smooth surfaces and} frames that resemble the borders of glass surfaces} are easily mistaken for glass surface.
-Therefore, \tao{we multiply the two attention maps $\mathbf{M_{\text{refle}}}$ and $\mathbf{M_\text{glass}}$ obtained from the top and bottom branches (cross-attentions) to obtain the enhanced (shared) attention map $\mathbf{M_{\text{shared}}}$.} This \tao{enhanced} attention map is then \tao{multiplied back to each} branches to \tao{obtain the} refined features. \tao{Finally,} the features from the two branches are added to produce the final \tao{fused feature $\mathbf{F_{\text{RGAM}}}$}.
+\taoR{Reflections can occur on various smooth surfaces, and certain glass-like regions characterized by smooth surfaces and frames resembling glass borders are easily misidentified as actual glass.} Therefore, the two attention maps, $\mathbf{M_{\text{refle}}}$ and $\mathbf{M_\text{glass}}$, obtained from the top and bottom branches (cross-attentions) \taoR{are multiplied to yield} the enhanced (\taoR{i.e.}, shared) attention map $\mathbf{M_{\text{shared}}}$.
+This enhanced attention map is then multiplied back to each \taoR{branch to refine the respective features}.
+Finally, the \taoR{refined} features from both branches are added to \taoR{yield} the fused feature map, $\mathbf{F_{\text{RGAM}}}$.

 Specifically, we employ \tao{two cross-attention in parallel}, which allows the two features to serve as the $\textit{query}$ ($\textbf{Q}$) in turn to ensure that the two query features (\ie, $\mathbf{F_{\text{refle}}}$ and $\mathbf{F_{\text{glass}}}$) are fully and equally explored.
 Unlike the serial single-branch structure used by ~\cite{lee2024guided} for feature fusion, our parallel dual cross-attention branches avoid insufficient exploration of features due to the order of the two $\textit{queries}$.